lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

    The API Key, Technical Account Id, Organization Id, and Client Secret key information will be used to configure the Brand Portal cloud service.

-### Configure Brand Portal cloud service {#configure-cloud-service}
+### Configure cloud service {#configure-cloud-service}

 You can configure the Brand Portal cloud service to update the configuration.
-Continue with the last step where you left in [Create Cloud Service](#create-cloud-service).
+Continue with the last step where you left in [create cloud service](#create-cloud-service).

 1. Login to your AEM Assets author instance